Expert Guide to 22 Key Boiler Parts: Functions, Names & Diagram

 It is a cast iron chamber where the combustion of the fuel happens.
 Cast iron is the best choice as it can withstand high temperatures and pressure.

-In the combustion chamber, the temperature is too high more than hundreds of degrees.
+The combustion chamber’s temperature is too high more than hundreds of degrees.
 Oil, kerosene, natural gas, and liquid propane are the typical boiler fuels.

 Heat Exchanger